The quality of diamonds is translated into the 4 C's:

 The 4 C's not only provide verifiable information about the quality of your stone, they also make it possible to make your diamond traceable.
 When you are going to buy diamonds, you will always get a certificate that proves the value of your diamond.

-The weight or the size of the stone is expressed in carats.
+Carats in diamonds mean the weight or the size of the stone.
 1 carat equals 0.2 grams and is expressed on a scale of 100 points or 200 milligrams.
 The scale gives a very precise diamond weight and is rounded off to two decimal places.

 The carat weight can sometimes seem to differ due to different cutting methods, but will always express the same weight.
 Some diamond cuts look optically larger than others because of the proportions of the diamond.

 For diamond jewelry, carat refers to the total of all the included diamonds.
 A diamond necklace with 10 stones of 0.30 ct. will therefore be a necklace of 3.00 ct.